driemworks/agatha/readme.md

 There are two ways to install agatha.

 ### Install using pip
-This is the easiest way to install agatha.
-Simply run:
+The easiest way to install agatha is via pip:
 ```bash
 pip install agatha
 ```
 Note: keep in mind that this requires python 3.5 or higher.
+Another Note: If you want the latest version build from sources.

 ### Build form sources
 Clone this repository.
 Inside the Agatha folder, create the agatha package using